deomorxsy/ysxrHUGYo/README.md

 # About
 Personal website, built from the scratch with HTML and CSS, ported from Jekyll SSG with Liquid template language from to Hugo SSG with golang template language.
-Template based on the [previous one](https://github.com/deomorxsy/deomorxsy.github.io/), made with Jekyll as Static Site Generator.
+Template based on my [previous one](https://github.com/deomorxsy/deomorxsy.github.io/), made with Jekyll as Static Site Generator.

 # Usage